![]() |

 If the prose doesn't make you go, "whoa," some of the photos will, in both good and bad ways.

-Finally, unlike the other Marvin Gaye biographies I've read, this book presents a "Where Are They Now?" chapter that briefly sketches the fates--also good and bad--of the individuals who accompanied him along the way.
+Finally, unlike other resources I've read, this book presents a "Where Are They Now?" chapter that briefly sketches the fates--also good and bad--of the individuals who accompanied Marvin Gaye along the way.

 I recommend this book as a supplement to Ritz's definitive publication.